Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 Please click here to get to the website. https://davewalsh3.github.io/Interactive-Frontend-Development-Milestone-Project/

-If you wish to contribute tothis porject, please do the following:
+<i>If you wish to contribute tothis porject, please do the following:</i>
 Login into Github
 Click on my repository
 Go to the button "Download" and click it